cfdp/cfdp.dk/wp-content/plugins/simple-embed-code/readme.txt

 = 1.5 =
 * Maintenance: Renamed plugin to bring in line with new plugin conventions
-* Maintenance: Plugin re-write to create more efficient code - can now also completely personalise the embed code used in the post
+* Maintenance: Plugin re-write to create more efficient code - can now also completely personalize the embed code used in the post
 * Maintenance: PHPDoc used throughout for documentation purposes, plus new coding standards
 * Maintenance: Instructions completely re-written
 * Enhancement: Support information improved, including contextual help on the settings screen (if supported)